mikededo/eslint-plugin-svelte-tailwindcss/CONTRIBUTING.md

 ### Creating a new rule

-To create a new rule, you can use the `bun gen:rule` command.
+To create a new rule, you can use the `pnpm gen:rule` command.

 ### Linting/formatting